mrjoelkemp/ya/README.md

 ### Motivation

-Tools like Grunt and Gulp are good for large applications.
-However, for smaller projects, we shouldn't have to waste time defining configuration files or build scripts.
-Our tools should do that for us – downloading any dependencies and recompiling changes along the way.
+We shouldn't have to waste time defining and maintaining Grunt/Gulp/Broccoli configuration files or build scripts.
+Our tools should do that for us.

 YA is that tool.
-It manages Grunt behind the scenes and auto-generates your Gruntfile.
+It manages Grunt behind the scenes to auto-generate and maintain your Gruntfile – downloading any dependencies and recompiling changes along the way.

 `npm install ya.js`

+### Disclaimer

+YA's current, npm-published (i.e., stable) version only allows you to use [supported preprocessors](#preprocessors-supported) with zero-configuration.

+The next version of YA will manage your JavaScript build process for you – auto-generating your Browserify or RequireJS Grunt configuration by traversing the dependency graph of your JavaScript application.

+Currently, YA uses Grunt as its build engine for prototyping purposes.

+The ultimate goal for YA is zero-configuration for all front-end development needs.

 ### Usage